Do you ever find yourself asking, what is my body shape?

 You may have heard about the different body types, but are you able to relate?
 When looking at an apple, can you easily say…wow, this totally looks like me!
 Or what about a banana?
 Is that more who you are?

 I’m a huge proponent of body awareness and knowing your shape, but I don’t believe the answer lies in a bowl of fruit.
 I also don’t think the tape measure shows the entire picture.

-When I’m hired as an online stylist to create a style blueprint, you better believe we’re going to explore the body shape of my client as knowing this information is incredibly useful when it comes to refining style.
+When I work with my clients, we 100% explore her body shape.
+Understanding this information is incredibly useful when it comes to refining a style.
 But women are complex creatures.
 Our bodies do not easily fall into one category.
 And that’s why it’s imperative to take a broader perspective when it comes to answering the question, what is my body shape.

 But the numbers on the tape measure are only one piece of the pie when it comes to answering what is my body shape.

 The Reflection In The Mirror

 Another factor to consider when determining your shape is how you see yourself.
 This is where a lot of women run into issues, myself included.
 I spent my entire 20s seeing a completely different body from the one I actually had.
 I was thin, but I only saw a flabby middle that created muffin top on my low rise jeans.
 (Looking back, it’s clear that the low rise jeans were the problem!)
 This informed the way I dressed as I was always self conscious about my stomach and tried to cover it up.
 But because I only saw the big belly when I looked in the mirror, I wasn’t seeing my shape accurately.
 To truly understand your body shape you’ve got to see the whole picture…including your good parts!

 All Shapes Are Beautiful